Cyprus–Turkey maritime zones dispute: European Union position

 In November 2019, European Union foreign ministers have approved a mechanism to sanction entities involved in unauthorized oil drilling in Cypriot waters.
 The sanctions would involve travel bans and asset freezes on people, companies and organizations.
 EU citizens and firms will not be allowed to provide any funds or technical support to Turkey for the drilling operations.

-US position
+United States position

-The US respects the rights of Cyprus to develop its resources and has repeated caution to Turkeys destabilizing Oil & Gas research within Cyprus EEZ.
-The "US remains deeply concerned by Turkey’s repeated attempts to conduct drilling operations in the waters off Cyprus...
+The United States respects Cyprus's right to develop its resources and has repeated caution to Turkey interrupting the oil and gas research within the Cypriot EEZ.
+The "US remains deeply concerned by Turkey's repeated attempts to conduct drilling operations in the waters off Cyprus...
 This provocative step raises tensions in the region.
 We urge Turkish authorities to halt these operations and encourage all parties to act with restraint and refrain from actions that increase tensions in the region" stated Morgan Ortagus of the United States Department of State in 2019.